Naked Eye (Luscious Jackson song): Background

 In a 1997 interview with Billboard, singer Jill Cunniff explained that the song is about being emotionally naked, or honest, rather than naked as in without clothing.

 Music video

 The song's music video was inspired by the 1977 Luis Buñuel film That Obscure Object of Desire, which featured two actresses playing the same role.
-All four of the band's then members (Cunniff, Gabrielle Glaser, Kate Schellenbach and Vivian Trimble) portray the same character, a woman being escorted to a departing aircraft by her boyfriend, played by Max Perlich.
+All four of the band's then members (Cunniff, Gabrielle Glaser, Kate Schellenbach and Vivian Trimble) portray the same character, a woman escorting her boyfriend, played by Max Perlich, to a departing aircraft.
 The character arrives in a Citroen CX car.
 Though the video is made to look like it takes place at an airport, it was filmed at New York's World Trade Center.
 The music video made its MTV debut on November 17, 1996.